Church of St Mary and St Melor, Amesbury: History and architecture

 The 1086 Domesday Book did not record a church or priest at Amesbury.

 The church stands close to the River Avon, on the western edge of the modern town.
 Around 300 metres to the north is the presumed site of the earlier priory and abbey.
 The church is built in flint rubble and limestone ashlar and has a nave with clerestory and south aisle, central tower, north transept with east chapel, south transept and chancel.
 The south transept also had an east chapel which was later removed.
 The nave is from the second quarter of the 12th century and retains its original height and width, but may have been shortened at some point; the crossing, transepts and chancel are all from mid-13th century rebuilding and are about five degrees out of alignment with the nave.
 There may have been a north aisle or passage for some time before the 15th century.

 Two windows were inserted in the chancel in the early 14th century, and in the late 15th the south aisle was added, larger east and west windows were installed, and the whole was re-roofed.
 The south front of the south transept was given new round-headed windows in 1721.

 In 1852–3 William Butterfield reworked the west end, replaced the east window, and removed most of the fittings and monuments that were newer than c.1400.
 The chancel roof was made more steeply pitched; in 2020 it was found that the 15th-century roof was still in situ under the 19th-century work.
-At the same time the internal stairs giving access to the tower were replaced by an external stair-turret at the rear, in the northeast angle of the crossing.
+At the same time the internal stairs giving access to the tower were replaced by an external stair-turret at the rear, in the north-east angle of the crossing.
 This was described as unsightly in 1900, and by Pevsner as "one of his most violent designs".
 One source states that Butterfield also rebuilt the tower.

 Early in the 20th century, C.E.
 Ponting (the diocesan architect) and Detmar Blow carried out structural repairs which included rebuilding the piers of the crossing and the aisle.
 The building was designated as Grade I listed in 1958.